Ouyang Feng: Fictional character biography

-The Legend of the Condor Heroes

-Ouyang Feng is the master of a manor on Mount White Camel in the Western Regions.
+Ouyang Feng is the master of a manor on White Camel Mountain in the Western Regions.
 He specialises in toxicology and rears venomous snakes as pets.
-He participated in the first martial arts contest held on Mount Hua, emerged as one of the top five champions, and earned himself the nickname "Western Venom" (西毒 (xī dú)).
-He makes his first appearance while visiting Huang Yaoshi on Peach Blossom Island with his nephew, Ouyang Ke.
-He wishes to arrange for a marriage between his nephew and Huang Yaoshi's daughter, Huang Rong.
-However, Guo Jing contends with Ouyang Ke for Huang Rong's hand-in-marriage, with Zhou Botong and Hong Qigong supporting him.
+He participated in the first martial arts contest held on Mount Hua, emerged as one of the top five champions, and earned himself the nickname "Western Venom".

+Ouyang Feng makes his first appearance in The Legend of the Condor Heroes while visiting Peach Blossom Island with his nephew, Ouyang Ke, to arrange for a marriage between Ouyang Ke and Huang Yaoshi's daughter, Huang Rong.
+However, the protagonist Guo Jing contends with Ouyang Ke for Huang Rong's hand-in-marriage, with Zhou Botong and Hong Qigong supporting him.
 After a competition involving three rounds of tests between the two young men, Guo Jing wins the contest but incurs the displeasure of the Ouyangs.

 Later in the novel, Hong Qigong, Zhou Botong and Guo Jing are stranded at sea and picked up by Ouyang Feng's ship.
-When Ouyang Feng realises that Guo Jing has memorised the Nine Yin Manual, he attempts to con and coerce him into writing a copy for him.
-However, acting on Hong Qigong's suggestion, Guo Jing deliberately writes a corrupted version of the manual for Ouyang Feng, with verses written in reverse manner.
+When Ouyang Feng realises that Guo Jing has memorised the Jiuyin Zhenjing, he attempts to con and coerce him into writing a copy.
+However, acting on Hong Qigong's suggestion, Guo Jing writes a corrupted version of the manual for Ouyang Feng, with some verses written in reverse.
 Ouyang Feng believes that he has gotten what he wants and tries to kill Guo Jing and Hong Qigong.
 Hong Qigong and Ouyang Feng fight on the ship, which sinks.
-Hong Qigong was poisoned by Ouyang Feng during the fight and loses all his inner energy after using it to purge the venom from his body.
+Hong Qigong was poisoned by Ouyang Feng during the fight and loses all his neigong after using it to purge the venom from his body.
 The now powerless Hong Qigong, accompanied by Guo Jing and Huang Rong, are at the mercy of the Ouyangs, because the five of them are stranded on an island.
 Huang Rong tricks Ouyang Ke into loosening a boulder, which falls and crushes his leg.
 Ouyang Feng forces the three of them to look after his nephew and provide them with food.
 In return, he promises not to harm them as long as they are still on the island.
-At one point, Ouyang Feng reveals that he is actually Ouyang Ke's biological father after having an affair with his sister-in-law.
+At one point, Ouyang Feng reveals that he is actually Ouyang Ke's father.
 The Ouyangs are eventually picked up by Wanyan Honglie's ship.

-After leaving the island, Ouyang Feng practises the Nine Yin Manual obsessively since he believes that the copy Guo Jing gave him is genuine.
+After leaving the island, Ouyang Feng practises the Jiuyin Zhenjing obsessively since he believes that the copy Guo Jing gave him is genuine.
 He kidnaps Huang Rong and tries to force her to interpret the verses for him, but she provides him with wrong information, without him knowing that he has been deceived.
-At the end of the novel, Ouyang Feng becomes insane due to practising the manual's skills wrongly, but his prowess in martial arts has also improved tremendously, and he defeats Guo Jing, Huang Yaoshi and Hong Qigong at Mount Hua.
+At the end of the novel, Ouyang Feng ends up in a zouhuorumo state and becomes insane, but ironically his neigong has improved tremendously.